permguard/permguard/site/content/docs/0.1/devops/environments.md

   canonical: "" # custom canonical URL (optional)
   noindex: false # false (default) or true
 ---
-**Permguard** takes a firm stance on environments, discouraging the creation of multiple environments within a single application.
-Instead, each application must be labeled by the owner with a specific environment.
+**Permguard** takes a firm stance on environments, discouraging the creation of multiple environments within a single zone.
+Instead, each zone must be labeled by the owner with a specific environment.
 This approach is enforced to minimize the security risks associated with the software.

 {{< callout context="danger" icon="alert-octagon" >}}
-Creating a schema within a single application to represent multiple environments of the same schema is strongly discouraged as it is considered a bad practice
+Creating a schema within a single zone to represent multiple environments of the same schema is strongly discouraged as it is considered a bad practice
 {{< /callout >}}